swathidhamo/CodeCollab/README.md

 - Now type http://localhost/phpmyadmin to enter the username as 'root' and password ''  to get the MYSQL database page
 - Now click on the WAMP desktop icon and you should be able to see the WAMP link go green and then you're all set to go.

-##### Step2: Creating .php files in the wamp64 directory in the C: drive
+##### Step2: Creating .php files in the wamp64 directory in the directory
 - Go to www directory in the wamp64 folder and create a directory called code.
 This will be the directory we will store all our .php file from now on
 - Create the first file index.php  and to view the file extablish a link to the server using mysqli_connect() and then type http://localhost/forum/index.php to view your file.

 ##### Step 3: Creating the MYSQL database
 - Enter the username and password and create a new database called "delta"
-- Over the course of this task I will be using 3 tables in the database
+- Over the course of this task we will be using 3 tables in the database
 ###### Table 1 : Create a table called user_info that will store the details of the users and their passwords and their names